mykhani/RoboND-DeepLearning-Project/README.md

 average intersection over union for the hero is 0.20668942176575333 number true positives: 122, number false positives: 1, number false negatives: 179
 ```
+This scenerio shows the quadcopter following the target from large distance.
+This shows that our model lacks when the target is far away.
+One possible solution to overcome this problem would be to gather more data with target far away.

 For detailed analysis, please visit the jupyter notebook [here](https://github.com/mykhani/RoboND-DeepLearning-Project/blob/master/code/model_training.ipynb).